 Disengaged, the axle has differential action all the time.
 One wheel will spin independently of the other, if slippery conditions are encountered.

 Engaged, wheel slippage and spinout are minimized.

 Fig. 9.3, Traction Control Differential Control

-NOTE: The controlled traction differential can be engaged at any speed, except during spinout.
+NOTE: The controlled traction differential can be engaged at any speed, except when one wheel is spinning.